 - You must wait 180 days after your retirement date before you can return to work for a CalPERS employer.
 Exceptions to the 180-day wait period can be found in Employment After Retirement (PUB 33) (PDF).

 - Your salary must be an hourly pay rate that falls within the regular salary schedule for that position.

 - You can't be paid any other compensation or benefits in addition to the hourly pay rate.

 - Without exception, a maximum of 960 hours can be worked within a fiscal year (July 1 to June 30).
 Nonpaid or volunteer hours can't be used to exceed 960 hours in a fiscal year.

 - You will not accrue service credit or any additional retirement rights or benefits.

-Working as a Retired Annuitant
+- Retired Annuitant

 - Boomerang State Retiree Job Resource